South Carolina School for the Deaf and the Blind

 The South Carolina School for the Deaf and the Blind is a school in unincorporated Spartanburg County, South Carolina, United States, near Spartanburg and with a Spartanburg postal address.
 It was founded in 1849 by the Reverend Newton Pinckney Walker as a private school for students who were deaf.
 The School for the Blind was established in 1855, and the school became state funded in 1856.

 Previously students were under de jure educational segregation in the United States with black students separate.
 In 1967 the school racially integrated.

 The School for the Multihandicapped was established in 1977, and the school began providing outreach services in the mid-1980s.

 Walker Hall

-Walker Hall was designed by noted Charleston architect Edward C. Jones and built about 1857–1859, is a brick building with Greek Revival and Italian Villa design elements.
+Walker Hall was designed by Charleston architect Edward C. Jones.
+Built around 1857–1859, it is a brick building with Greek Revival and Italian Villa design elements.
 A west wing, designed by Philadelphia architect Samuel Sloan was added in 1885.
 The front façade features a pedimented portico supported by Corinthian order columns.
 A rear annex was built in 1921.

 Walker Hall was listed on the National Register of Historic Places in 1977.